 Overtraining is a big problem in our sport where the drive to succeed can be a double-edged sword.
 You need to be driven but if you push yourself too hard, you’ll interrupt your training with an injury or fatigue.
 Bideau has made sure Mottram doesn’t do this, and the result is a talented athlete who has gradually yet steadily built himself into one of the best runners in the world.

-Mottram’s example reinforces the concept I call, “Just because you can, doesn’t mean you should.”
+Mottram’s example reinforces the concept, “Just because you can, doesn’t mean you should.”
 Just because you CAN do more running or more intense running doesn’t mean that you should.
 Finding the optimal amount of training load is the true secret to success.
 For some of the greats like Mottram, a coach is at each workout to help avoid overtraining.
 For most of us, the responsibility falls on our shoulders.
 But there are guidelines we can follow to help us.

 Optimal Speed Training Guidelines